Hash function: Deterministic

-A hash procedure must be deterministic—meaning that for a given input value it must always generate the same hash value.
+A hash procedure must be deterministic—for a given input value, it must always generate the same hash value.
 In other words, it must be a function of the data to be hashed, in the mathematical sense of the term.
 This requirement excludes hash functions that depend on external variable parameters, such as pseudo-random number generators or the time of day.
-It also excludes functions that depend on the memory address of the object being hashed in cases that the address may change during execution (as may happen on systems that use certain methods of garbage collection), although sometimes rehashing of the item is possible.
+It also excludes functions that depend on the memory address of the object being hashed, because the address may change during execution (as may happen on systems that use certain methods of garbage collection), although sometimes rehashing of the item is possible.

 The determinism is in the context of the reuse of the function.
 For example, Python adds the feature that hash functions make use of a randomized seed that is generated once when the Python process starts in addition to the input to be hashed.
-The Python hash (SipHash) is still a valid hash function when used within a single run.
-But if the values are persisted (for example, written to disk) they can no longer be treated as valid hash values, since in the next run the random value might differ.
+The Python hash (SipHash) is still a valid hash function when used within a single run, but if the values are persisted (for example, written to disk), they can no longer be treated as valid hash values, since in the next run the random value might differ.

 Defined range

 It is often desirable that the output of a hash function have fixed size (but see below).
-If, for example, the output is constrained to 32-bit integer values, the hash values can be used to index into an array.
+If, for example, the output is constrained to 32-bit integer values, then the hash values can be used to index into an array.
 Such hashing is commonly used to accelerate data searches.

-Producing fixed-length output from variable length input can be accomplished by breaking the input data into chunks of specific size.
+Producing fixed-length output from variable-length input can be accomplished by breaking the input data into chunks of specific size.
 Hash functions used for data searches use some arithmetic expression that iteratively processes chunks of the input (such as the characters in a string) to produce the hash value.